halosatrio/swordfish/README.md

 if we make some changes in schema:

-- generate with `bunx drizzle-kit generate:pg`
+- generate with `bunx drizzle-kit generate`
 - migrate with `bun migrate.ts`

 ## Running Docker